 - A newborn calf is already 3-4 feet long, and an adult an average of 10 feet.

 - The weight is, on average, 1000 pounds but can be even higher.

 - Actually, a manatee could get up to 60 years old, but often less than 30 years in the wild.

 - Swimming in the Rainbow Springs

 Are you wondering about the different water quality of my pictures?
-We went on two separate tours at other springs.
-One spring was the main at Three Sisters with lots of activities by a huge number of manatees the reason for the poor visibility.
+We went on two separate tours to other springs.
+One spring was the main at Three Sisters with lots of activities by a huge number of manatees, the reason for the poor visibility.
 However, here we spotted the biggest of it all.
-We went to a smaller spring at the other tour with fewer manatees and younger ones; therefore, we had better visibility in the water.
+We went to a smaller spring on the other tour with fewer manatees and younger ones; therefore, we had better visibility in the water.

 Please get in touch with me if you wish to use any of my photos, but I will take action against picture theft.